Processing of memories involves the following:

 Global brain anoxia or ischemia

-Embolic occlusion at the top of the basilar artery (top of the basilar artery embolism)
+Embolic occlusion at the top of the basilar artery, causing ischemia in the anterior medial temporal lobes

 Various drug intoxications (eg, chronic solvent sniffing, amphotericin B or lithium toxicity)